jgreathouse9/FDIDTutorial/StataVignette.md

-# Forward DID for Stata Users
+# ```fdid``` for Stata Users

-I've already covered the basics of the algorithm in [the Python vignette](https://github.com/jgreathouse9/FDIDTutorial/blob/main/Vignette.md), so I will not here reinvent the wheel.
-So, this note simply demonstrates how to use FDID for Stata 16 and up.
+I've already covered the basics of the algorithm in [the Python vignette](https://github.com/jgreathouse9/FDIDTutorial/blob/main/Vignette.md), so I will not repeat myself.
+This note simply demonstrates how to use FDID for Stata 16 and up.
+No special commands are needed to use ```fdid```.

 First we install fdid into Stata like